Dikachi-P/alx-system_engineering_devops/0x00-shell_basics/README.md

 8-firstdelete: delete betty from my_first_directory in the tmp directory
 9-firstdirdeletion: delete my_first_directory from the tmp directory
 10-back: change the working directory to parent directory
 11-lists: list all files including hidden files in the current directory, parent directory and /boot directory
+12-file_type: print type of file iamafile in the tmp directory